The impact of coronavirus on adult siblings

 Judith wrote this for Sibs in December 2020.
 We are pleased to report that Judith’s parents and brother have now had the coronavirus vaccine.

 “Contact with Sibs over the last 6 months has validated my experiences and allowed me to know in this difficult time that I have a voice too.
 When I feel lonely now, I can think back to this support and these experiences and I know that actually I am not alone.
 I know that other siblings ‘get it’” – Fiona, adult sibling

 Other related pages

-- Coronavirus (COVID-19): Useful information for adult siblings – Our regularly updated guide for adult siblings on keeping in touch, isolating together, hospital admissions, changes to care packages and more
+- Coronavirus: What adult siblings need to know – Our regularly updated guide for adult siblings on keeping in touch, isolating together, hospital admissions, changes to care packages and more

 You are not alone – keep in touch